Average lifting capacity of men

 • Higher volume training

-Both methods help you lift heavier weights over time and reduce injuries.
+Both methods help you handle heavier weights over time and reduce injuries.

 Strongman, Powerlifting & the Limit of Human Strength